General

 How is transportation and parking envisioned for Tunney’s Pasture?

-A transportation modal split is recommended for Tunney’s Pasture that would result in a 85 per cent focus on trips by walking, cycling, and transit, and 10 per cent for vehicles.
+A transportation modal split is recommended for Tunney’s Pasture that would result in an 85 per cent focus on trips by walking, cycling, and transit.
 We will be leveraging the public transit infrastructure including the light rail transit system and shaping our parking strategy to be more flexible around future working patterns to maximize parking utilization and consider the new development’s impact on parking on neighbouring and local streets.

-Roads and infrastructure were discussed in the first phase of the engagement on the implementation of the Master Plan, in the fall of 2023.
-You can view the As We Heard report in the Document Library on the home page.
+Roads and infrastructure were discussed in the first phase of engagement regarding the implementation of the Master Plan.
+Following engagement on a proposed complete street and active transportation network, a Draft Plan of Subdivision process is now underway with the City of Ottawa to establish a municipal road network and development blocks.
+You can view past As We Heard reports in the Document Library on the home page.

 Will the Tunney's Traffic Management Plan include planning for traffic pattern impacts on the broader neighbourhood?